Understanding Bowel Problems and How Pelvic Floor Physiotherapy Can Help

 1) The pelvic floor muscles may have become stretched or weakened after childbirth or surgery.

 2) For others, the issue is the opposite!
-These pelvic floor muscles that are too tight or unable to relax, which makes bowel emptying difficult and even painful resulting in haemorrhoids.
+Sometimes the pelvic floor muscles can become overactive or have difficulty relaxing, making bowel emptying more difficult and sometimes painful, often contributing to straining.

 3) Conditions such as irritable bowel syndrome, prolapse, or even spinal issues can also play a role.